Governance Structure and Operations

 2. Supporting System for Outside Directors

-A Board of Directors Office has been established as the secretariat for the Board of Directors, Nominating Committee, and Compensation Committee, while the Audit Committee Office serves as the secretariat for the Audit Committee.
-The staff members of these offices support the outside directors to ensure the proper functioning of the Board of Directors and its committees.
+The Audit Committee Office serves as the secretariat for the Audit Committee, while the Board of Directors Office serves as the secretariat for the Board of Directors, the Nominating Committee, and the Compensation Committee.
+Staff members of each office support the outside directors to ensure the proper functioning of the Board of Directors and its committees.

 The secretariat distributes materials to outside directors in advance and provides a briefing on the agenda up to three months ahead of meetings.
 Additionally, the secretariat, along with the executive officers or corporate vice presidents responsible for the agenda, explains key agenda items in advance.
 This setup creates an environment where the Board of Directors can focus on critical issues and operate efficiently and seamlessly.
 The secretariat also plans, proposes, and accompanies Board members on visits to worksites as part of its information-provision duties.